I want to stop using the CloudHSM Classic service

-I don't want to use AWS CloudHSM Classic anymore, or my trial period has expired and I've decided I don't want to use CloudHSM Classic.
+I don't want to use AWS CloudHSM Classic anymore.
+Or, my trial period expired and I've decided I don't want to use CloudHSM Classic.
 How do I stop using CloudHSM Classic and confirm that I'm not billed for further usage?

 To stop using CloudHSM Classic and stop any charges associated with the CloudHSM Classic service: